-Mobile networks often require a strict IP layer MTU for the LTE interface that is less than or equal to1486 bytes.
+Mobile networks often require a strict IP layer MTU for the cellular interface that is less than or equal to 1486 bytes.
 Consult with the cellular service provider about the correct IP layer MTU value to set for the associated PDN router interface.